 The island is surrounded with numerous volcanoes (four stratovolcanoes), hot and cold springs and amazing waterfalls.
 Camiguin is perfect for those who love exploring nature, be away from the hustle and bustle of the city and just have a stress-free travel!

-My friends and I hired a multicab as our means of transportation during our visit.
+My friends and I hired a multicab as our means of transportation during our visit to see all Camiguin tourist attractions.
 We had around 2-3 days exploring this small island and we had the time of our lives!

 Table of Contents